TUC-ProAut/GraphGNSSLib/README.md

 ### 5.1 Run GNSS preprocessor with your own RINEX file

-Run the desired launchfile:
+Run the desired launch file:
 ```
 roslaunch gnss_preprocessor <datasetname>.launch
 ```

-While running you can see the number of satellites used for each system:
+While running, you can see the number of available satellites for each system:
 ```
 [ INFO] [1647857601.020952311]: GPS_cnt [1]   9
 [ INFO] [1647857601.020979743]: SBS_cnt [2]   0